Pigrenok/pantograph_docker/README.md

 # Pantograph graph processing and visualisation docker infrastructure

+This Docker Compose infrastructure allows a user to easily deploy [Pantograph Visualisation tool](https://github.com/Pigrenok/pantograph_visual) (including the React App as well as DB with metadata and related API to access this DB).
+It also contains an on-demand service to use `pantograph` command line tool (and underlying [pyGenGraph](https://github.com/Pigrenok/pygengraph) python package) which can process genome graphs and export them to visualisation tool.

 ## Running Pantograph Visualisation tool with Redis DB and DB API.

 This repo present an easy way to deploy both Pantograph graph visualisation tool (with its metadata DB and API interface) as well as pyGenGraph python package